 Multi-axis CNC machining can create parts with complicated geometries as they have 2 additional rotational axes.
 The need for multiple machine setups is eliminated when using 5-axis CNC machining.
 It allows the tool to stay tangential to the cutting surface so more efficient and intricate tool paths can be followed.
 This results in parts that have lower machining times and a better surface finish.

 5-axis machining refers to the ability of a CNC machining tool to move in five different axes at the same time.
-Basic CNC machining tools have three main axes: X, Y and Z. Nevertheless, a 5-axis CNC precision machining tool can rotate on two more, A and B axes, to give the cutting tool a multi-directional approach.
+Basic CNC machining tools have three main axes: X, Y, and Z. Nevertheless, a 5-axis CNC precision machining tool can rotate on two more, A and B axes, to give the cutting tool a multi-directional approach.

 CNC precision machining offers great design flexibility but there are various design restrictions mainly related to the basic mechanics of the cutting process.
 This is the tool geometry and tool access.
 Most CNC tools bear the cylindrical shape and have a limited cutting length.
-Due to their cylindrical shape, there could be need to get specialized tools.
+Due to their cylindrical shape, there could be a need to get specialized tools.
 If you need to get into deeper parts of a cavity, you will need a tool with a longer shaft.

 Tool access is another restriction as the cutting tool approaches the part from above.
 Any features that cannot be seen this way will therefore not be CNC machined.
 The only exception to this rule is the undercut.

-CNC machining can be done as 2D, 3D or even 2.5D.
+CNC machining can be done as 2D, 3D, or even 2.5D.
 2D means that the machining process creates a piece that is uniform throughout the blank.
-No design elements on the piece make it unique as everything is at the same depth and the process can be achieved through milling, laser or plasma cutting.
+No design elements on the piece make it unique as everything is at the same depth and the process can be achieved through milling, laser, or plasma cutting.

 In 3D CNC machining, there are multiple features on the work-piece and a difference in the depth off the features on the work-piece.
 There are three axes to cut various depths and create various shapes.
 There might be an additional 4th axis for more complex shapes and contours.